fmoll-upc/Trivium-asic/README.md

 + The specification of Trivium can be found in [1]

 ## 2. Current Status
-Work in progress.
-At this point, RTL files need to be adapted to ASIC specifications.
+Work in progress at very early stage.
+At this point, RTL files need to be adapted to ASIC specifications so there is nothing that still works.

-## 3. Synthesizing and Testing The Core
+## 3. Synthesizing and Testing The Core (work in progress)
-Work in progress.
+This is essentially a wish list at this stage.

 + Synthesis
     - All necessary code will be found in the hdl/src directory